TosbackCgusBridge-Bot/CGUs-versions/Zynga/Privacy Policy.md

 13 Contact Us

-If you have any questions, comments or concerns regarding our Privacy Policy and/or practices, please send an e-mail to privacy@zynga.com.
-All other inquiries should be directed to (1) Zynga's Support Page, (2) for Black Diamond Slots please send an email to support@risingtidegames.com or (3) if your inquiry relates to certain Natural Motion games, you may submit an inquiry by clicking on the "Support" link on that game's page found on NaturalMotion's website and using the "Submit a Request" form.
+If you have any questions, comments or concerns regarding our Privacy Policy and/or practices, please send an e-mail to privacy@zynga.com (link sends e-mail).
+All other inquiries should be directed to (1) Zynga's Support Page, (2) for Black Diamond Slots please send an email to support@risingtidegames.com (link sends e-mail) or (3) if your inquiry relates to certain Natural Motion games, you may submit an inquiry by clicking on the "Support" link on that game's page found on NaturalMotion's website and using the "Submit a Request" form.

 Zynga Inc.
 699 8th Street